Two-phase implants, don’t mix it with the one-phase implantation method

 - The jaw is not loaded, so the bone can become thinner and weaken significantly.

 - The jaw joint can also become inflamed.

 - The muscles of the face and neck may deform.

 The answer is simple!
-To avoid all of these, the missing teeth must be replaced.
+To avoid the above-mentioned negative effects, you have to have replaced the missing teeth.
 There are basically two types of options to choose from.
-One is the bridge, for which you have to sacrifice 2 of your healthy teeth next to the missing tooth as the bridge is built on them by grinding them.
-The other option is to opt for a much more stable, durable, and a lot more aesthetic solution.
-These are the two-phase implants to replace missing teeth.
+One is the traditional method, in which, for example, in the case of a bridge, two healthy teeth have to be sacrificed to fix the missing tooth.
+The other option that is a much more stable, durable, and much more aesthetic solution is the two-phase implants based teeth replacement.

-- If only one or two teeth are missing, there is no need to grinding the intact teeth to hold the bridge as pillars.
+- If only one or two teeth are missing, there is no need to grind the intact teeth to hold the bridge as pillars.

 - It can be performed at any age after bone growth is complete.

 - More than 98% of dental implantation is successful.